 After receipt of application through PTCAS, the Admissions Committee selects candidates eligible for the required personal interview.
-The final class is selected on an objective point system based on prerequisite GPA and interview.
-The deadline for submission of the application to PTCAS is mid-January of the year prior to the August start date.
-Interviews are conducted in mid- March.
+The final class is selected on an objective point system based on prerequisite GPA, GRE scores, and interview.
+The deadline for submission of the application to PTCAS is December of the year prior to the August start date.
+Interviews are conducted throughout the fall and early spring.
 University of Mary does participate in the PTCAS Early Decision option.

-The following are the program prerequisites

-and minimum criteria for admission to the Doctor of Physical Therapy professional program.
+The following are the program prerequisites and minimum criteria for admission to the Doctor of Physical Therapy professional program.